---

 ## App DNA (Features & Intent)

-- **[Standard] Universal Smart Home Control:** Centralized control for Samsung appliances and 3rd-party brands like Ring, Nest, and Philips Hue.
+- **[Differentiator] Multi-Brand Smart Home Control:** Centralized management of Samsung appliances, TVs, and third-party devices like Ring, Nest, and Philips Hue

 * *User Intent:* Users expect intelligent, adaptive experiences that learn from their behavior.

-- **[Differentiator] SmartThings Energy:** AI-driven energy consumption monitoring and cost tracking for compatible devices.
+- **[Differentiator] SmartThings Energy:** Energy consumption monitoring and AI-based saving modes for compatible Samsung devices

 * *User Intent:* Users expect intelligent, adaptive experiences that learn from their behavior.